je-nnyt/tp/docs/UserGuide.md

 ## Deleting

 The `delete` or `remove` command will delete the item specified with the argument `index` or `name` in the specified target.
 Maybe shorten as `d` or `rm`.

+Note that if you give argument values for both argument `--index` and `--name`, the priority will be given to `--name`, i.e. delete by name.

 ### Deleting a trip